 Differentiated Platform of Scale with Top Industry Position.
 With over \$4 billion in annual revenues, over half of which are generated outside of the United States, we believe our platform is differentiated by the scale, reach and broad appeal of our music.
 Our collection of owned and controlled recordings and musical compositions, spanning a large variety of genres and geographies over many decades, cannot be replicated.
 As one of three major music entertainment companies, our industry position remains strong and poised for continued growth.
-As reported in Music & Copyright, our global recorded music market share has increased approximately 6% from 2011 to 2019, growing from 15.1% to 16.0%.
-In addition, according to Nielsen, Atlantic Records was the No. 1 record label on the Billboard 200 in the United States in 2017, 2018 and 2019.
+As reported in Music Business Worldwide, our global recorded music market share has increased every year from 2014 to 2018, growing from 14.3% to 16.3%.
+In addition, according to Nielsen, Atlantic Records was the No. 1 record label in the United States in 2017 and 2018, and is currently on track for 2019.

 Star-Making, Culture-Defining Core Capabilities.
 For decades, our A&R strategy of identifying and nurturing recording artists and songwriters with the talents to be successful has yielded an extensive catalog of iconic music across a wide breadth of musical genres and marquee brands all over the world.
 Our marketing and promotion departments provide a comprehensive suite of solutions that are specifically tailored to each of our recording artists and carefully coordinated to create the greatest sales momentum for new and catalog releases alike.
 The development of our vibrant roster of recording artists has been informed by our significant experience in being able to adapt to changes in consumer trends and sentiment over time.
-Our creative instincts yield custom strategies for each and every one of our recording artists, including, for example:
+Our creative instincts yield tailored strategies for each and every one of our recording artists, including, for example: